Computing

 The Internet is an amazing source of information which enhances learning in many ways.
 Being ‘e-safe’ means teaching our children what to do when online and faced with strangers asking for details when gaming, if they see inappropriate images or if they experience cyber-bullying.
 We use a variety of planning materials and other resources to teach our children to be digitally aware.

-At St Ignatius, we use the 'Teach Computing' scheme.
+At St Ignatius, we use the 'Teach Computing' scheme in Years 1 and 2.

 The Teach Computing curriculum is designed around the three strands referenced in the National Curriculum: computer science, information technology and digital literacy.

-Throughout KS1 and KS2, children revisit knowledge and skills in five key areas linked to these three strands: computer systems and networks; programming; creating media; data handling and online safety.
+Throughout KS1, children revisit knowledge and skills in five key areas linked to these three strands: computer systems and networks; programming; creating media; data handling and online safety.
 The cyclical route through the curriculum ensures that prior knowledge and skills are revisited to ensure retention in long-term memory and built upon to develop increasingly sophisticated understanding.

 Computing is taught weekly in half-terms.
 Computing lessons take place in the ICT Suite with children accessing a range of devices such as Beebots, iPads or Google Chrome Books.
 Computing lessons at St Ignatius incorporate the following elements: retrieval practice; explicit teaching of new vocabulary; teacher modelling and questioning and a range of generative learning tasks – some independent and some undertaken in partnerships.